Purple Line (Maryland): Potential expansion

-Although the Purple Line is usually described as a 16-mile east–west line between Bethesda and New Carrollton, there have been several proposals to expand the line further into Maryland or to mirror the Capital Beltway as a loop around the Washington, D.C., metropolitan area.
-The Sierra Club has argued for a Purple Line that would "encircle Washington, D.C." and "connect existing suburban metro lines."
-Maryland Lieutenant Governor Anthony Brown, while campaigning in 2006, similarly stated that he would "like to see the Purple Line go from Bethesda to across the Woodrow Wilson Bridge," adding, "Let's swing that boy all the way around" (a reference to having the Purple Line circle through Virginia and back to the line's point of origin in Bethesda).
+There have been several proposals to expand the 16-mile (28.8-km) line further into Maryland or to mirror the Capital Beltway as a loop around the Washington, D.C., metropolitan area.
+In 2015, the Sierra Club has argued for a Purple Line that would "encircle Washington, D.C." and "connect existing suburban metro lines."
+Maryland Lieutenant Governor Anthony Brown, while campaigning in 2006, said he would "like to see the Purple Line go from Bethesda to across the Woodrow Wilson Bridge," adding, "Let's swing that boy all the way around”—that is, have the Purple Line circle through Virginia and back to the line's Bethesda terminus.

-An advocacy group known as "The Inner Purple Line Campaign" proposed that the Purple Line be extended westward to Tysons Corner and eastward to Largo, and that it could eventually cross the new Wilson Bridge from Suitland through Oxon Hill to Alexandria, eventually forming a rail line that encircles the city.
-The new Woodrow Wilson Bridge (I-495's southern crossing over the Potomac River) is built to carry a heavy or light rail line.
+"The Inner Purple Line Campaign” advocacy group proposed in 2009 that the Purple Line be extended westward to Tysons Corner and eastward to Largo, and that it could eventually cross the new Wilson Bridge from Suitland through Oxon Hill to Alexandria, eventually forming a rail line that encircles the city.
+The Woodrow Wilson Bridge (I-495's southern crossing over the Potomac River) is built to carry a heavy or light rail line.
 Suggested stops along this proposed Purple Line expansion include: